PatMcN7/SchoolBot/README.md

 yep

-the Json file is custom but I got my python code from TechWithTims chatbot tutorial
+the Json file is custom but I got my python code from following TechWithTims chatbot tutorial